cakenggt/analytical-engine-presentation/notes.md

 * John Walker wrote the first emulator in 1997 as a Java applet, ported in 2017 to JavaScript

 Writing for the Engine
-* Commands and numbers
-	* A xxxxxxxxxxx attendant instructions
-	* . xxxxxxxxxxx comments
-	* NXXX YYY Set the store at XXX to value YYY.
-This is for variable initiation at the beginning of the program.
-	* {}(){?(?
-Skips, loops, and conditionals of each
-	* -+/* operators
-	* LXXX load number at store location XXX into mill.
-If this is the second load after an operator, execute function.
-There is also the primed version for the primed ingress axis.
-	* SXXX save number in egress axis at store position XXX.
-There is also the primed version for the value on the primed egress axis.
-* Explain how a simple addition and save would be performed
-	* N000 1
-	* N001 2
-	* +
-	* L000
-	* L001
-	* S002
-* Demo of atom language package for programming
 * Metaprogramming to introduce pointers and string printing
 * Patterns
 	* No such thing as declaring a number to use on-the-fly, it has to be in the store already.
 All numbers needed for a program, like 0 for comparisons and 1 for incrementing or decrementing, must be initialized at the beginning of the program.